This post is updated as events transpire.

 - 7 December 2018 — A man was arrested for burglary in Texas with the help of Parabon.
 He has not been accused of a violent crime, meaning that his case apparently violated GEDmatch’s Terms of Service at the time.

-- Mid-December 2018 — FamilyTreeDNA change their Terms of Service to allow law enforcement to use their database.
+- Mid-December 2018 — FamilyTreeDNA changed their Terms of Service to allow law enforcement to use their database.
 Although required by their own Terms of Service to notify their customers of changes to the Terms, they failed to do so.
 The change was first reported by Buzzfeed in January 2019.

 - 31 January 2019 — We learned that FamilyTreeDNA had granted the FBI access to their database of more than a million customers.
 That access began as early as Fall 2018, in contravention of their Terms of Service.
 FTDNA changed their Terms of Service in December 2018 to allow law enforcement to use their database, but they failed to notify their customers, as required by that very same contract.

-- 8 February 2019 — Anne Wojcicki, CEO of 23andMe, discusses the slow-down in the market, saying “My hypothesis is that you have some of the effect from Facebook, people concerned about privacy, you had Golden State killer and so people pause.”
+- 8 February 2019 — Anne Wojcicki, CEO of 23andMe, discussed the slow-down in the market, saying “My hypothesis is that you have some of the effect from Facebook, people concerned about privacy, you had Golden State killer and so people pause.”

 - 15 February 2019 — We learned that FTDNA had formed a financial partnership with Bode Technology for forensic investigations.